Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "You’re only thirty years old!"
 Dan objected.
 "You are officially still a young woman, and I will not hear you say otherwise. **And** you’re one of the *de facto* leading authorities on what I’m going to oxymoronically call xenoanthropology.
 First contact with *two* alien civilizations, remember."

-"Yes, and I’m sure the debates over the social constructions of...whatever...would be absolutely *gripping."* Xiù shrugged.
+"Yes, and I’m sure the debates over the social constructions of... whatever... would be absolutely *gripping."* Xiù shrugged.
 "I was mostly just trying to stop a crazy Corti from vivisecting a cub, and stop Yan from shoving a spear through my boyfriend."

 "Successfully, on both counts.
 But fine.
 I can see the school of Hard Knocks has claimed your soul… which is probably why Julian’s been so reluctant to do correspondence classes, I’m guessing?"